Structured governance assurance for UK school governing boards.

 Resources / Finance Committee

-Financial oversight, staffing, premises, and value for money.
-Budget monitoring, benchmarking, SFVS, and risk register review.
+Financial oversight, staffing, premises and value for money.
+Budget monitoring, benchmarking, SFVS and risk register review.

 Termly